 - Free to register

 - You must be aged 18 or over to register and receive an online Tracker page.
-Children are welcome to join in with a parent or guardian but can’t formally register.
+Children are welcome to join, but they need a parent or guardian to register on their behalf.

 How we'll support you

 Before you get stepping, you’ll receive your welcome pack through the post.
 We’ll send them within two weeks of your registering, and they’ll include advice on increasing your steps, fundraising tips, a record card to log your steps and a sponsorship form.

-You will also get your very own 1 Million Steps Tracker, an online page where you can log your steps and keep a running total, collect virtual badges, keep track of your fundraising and share your progress with everyone on Facebook and Twitter.
+You will also get your very own 1 Million Step tracker page which is an online page where you can log your steps and keep a running total, collect virtual badges, keep track of your fundraising and share your progress with everyone on Facebook and Twitter.

 How do I count my steps?

 Keeping on top of your steps using a smartphone is by far the easiest way to track your activity.
 If you need help finding the best walking app for you, get in touch with us at email@example.com.

 Then keep a log of your daily steps on your 1 Million Steps record card or Tracker website.

 Why take part?